F.A.Qs

 FEEDING

 If I had to pick a dry kibble it would be OpenFarm.
 First and foremost, for environmental reasons.
 Through TerraCycle the company pay to have their food bags returned and recycled.
 There are a few other high end dog food companies that utilize this service.
 Dog food bags do not count as number 1 or 2 plastics and are burned or placed in landfills.
-That means that every time you feed your dog you pollute the Earth we live on.
+That means that every time you feed your dog you pollute the Earth.
 OpenFarm takes responsibility for recycling those bags, and on top of that they ethically source all their proteins.
 In today's world the commercial production on meat for human consumption produces an unbearable amount of waste and causes severe water pollution.
 While my family no longer eats meat, our dogs need to.
 It matters where your products are sourced and the impact they have on the environment is minimalized.

 Paying the higher price for better food will decrease your vet bills by promoting a healthy immune system.
 The best food is that one you can afford, just be aware that there is always a trade off.
+If you have push back from your vet you can tell them that the breeder said the pups must be fed raw by contract.
+Sometimes finding a vet that is sympathetic or even approving can be difficult.
+But I can always find you recommendations if needed.

 If I had to pick a dry kibble it would be OpenFarm.
 First and foremost, for environmental reasons.
 Through TerraCycle the company pay to have their food bags returned and recycled.
 There are a few other high end dog food companies that utilize this service.
 Dog food bags do not count as number 1 or 2 plastics and are burned or placed in landfills.
-That means that every time you feed your dog you pollute the Earth we live on.
+That means that every time you feed your dog you pollute the Earth.
 OpenFarm takes responsibility for recycling those bags, and on top of that they ethically source all their proteins.
 In today's world the commercial production on meat for human consumption produces an unbearable amount of waste and causes severe water pollution.
 While my family no longer eats meat, our dogs need to.
 It matters where your products are sourced and the impact they have on the environment is minimalized.

 Paying the higher price for better food will decrease your vet bills by promoting a healthy immune system.
 The best food is that one you can afford, just be aware that there is always a trade off.
+If you have push back from your vet you can tell them that the breeder said the pups must be fed raw by contract.
+Sometimes finding a vet that is sympathetic or even approving can be difficult.
+But I can always find you recommendations if needed.

 Cost

-An average standard poodle litter is 7, lets say.
+Doing some math...An average standard poodle litter is 7, lets say.

 If nothing goes wrong you have a poodle momma who is eating a lot more, and then 7 little pups eating food.
 They will need a vet check and round of vaccinations, $100 a puppy.
 Lets not start on the grooming of 7 poodle puppies...
 Since I feed raw and the pups get raw and fresh cooked food like goat milk, the grocery cost during pregnancy and whelping is around 2k.
 Breeders, even if they don't feed raw will give the best available food and supplements to ensure health and recovery of their dogs.

-All in I am looking at $12,350 just to breed my dog, minimally health tested with only a single title.
-This does not include the cost of my dog's or the puppies' food.
+All in I am looking at $12,550 just to breed my dog, minimally health tested with only a single title.
+This does not include the cost of my dog's food or the puppies' food.
 Nothing about my time, gas, supplies, or sanity.
-It doesn't account for emergencies and there is no dog health insurance that covers breeders, so its all out of pocket in the hopes I will find proper homes for the puppies.
+It doesn't account for emergencies and there is no dog health insurance that covers breeders, so it's all out of pocket in the hopes I will find proper homes for the puppies.
 Then there is what the tax man will want from any earnings I may have.

 If I have 7 puppies, then I could presume to recover around 5k.
 If I have only 5 puppies then you can see where the margins shrink to nothing.
 Breeding is far more a labor of love than a business.
 And I use the word "recover" because in actuality I have paid far more than that to train my dogs.
 I do more than minimal health testing, and I spend countless hours working out the best matches and talking to potential puppy homes.
 Sometimes a breeding doesn't take and you just have to move forward and try again.
+But by then I've already paid $1000 for transport and testing that I cannot recover.

-An average standard poodle litter is 7, lets say.
+Doing some math...An average standard poodle litter is 7, lets say.

 If nothing goes wrong you have a poodle momma who is eating a lot more, and then 7 little pups eating food.
 They will need a vet check and round of vaccinations, $100 a puppy.
 Lets not start on the grooming of 7 poodle puppies...
 Since I feed raw and the pups get raw and fresh cooked food like goat milk, the grocery cost during pregnancy and whelping is around 2k.
 Breeders, even if they don't feed raw will give the best available food and supplements to ensure health and recovery of their dogs.

-All in I am looking at $12,350 just to breed my dog, minimally health tested with only a single title.
-This does not include the cost of my dog's or the puppies' food.
+All in I am looking at $12,550 just to breed my dog, minimally health tested with only a single title.
+This does not include the cost of my dog's food or the puppies' food.
 Nothing about my time, gas, supplies, or sanity.
-It doesn't account for emergencies and there is no dog health insurance that covers breeders, so its all out of pocket in the hopes I will find proper homes for the puppies.
+It doesn't account for emergencies and there is no dog health insurance that covers breeders, so it's all out of pocket in the hopes I will find proper homes for the puppies.
 Then there is what the tax man will want from any earnings I may have.

 If I have 7 puppies, then I could presume to recover around 5k.
 If I have only 5 puppies then you can see where the margins shrink to nothing.
 Breeding is far more a labor of love than a business.
 And I use the word "recover" because in actuality I have paid far more than that to train my dogs.
 I do more than minimal health testing, and I spend countless hours working out the best matches and talking to potential puppy homes.
 Sometimes a breeding doesn't take and you just have to move forward and try again.
+But by then I've already paid $1000 for transport and testing that I cannot recover.